Rainwater Cisterns: Design, Construction, and Water Treatment

 Regardless of the type of waste outlet used on the collection trap, it should lead into a gravel-filled hole or to air, never into a sewer line.
 Also, a layer of sediment will accumulate on the bottom of any roof-water collection trap, necessitating periodic cleaning.
 These factors should be considered when planning the location and fitting of these units in your particular system.

-If you do not want to construct your own roof-wash diverter, commercial units are available.
-The one pictured in Figure 14 is made of fiberglass and marketed by Water Filtration Co., 1088 Industry Rd., Marietta, Ohio 45750, phone (614) 373-6953.
-This company also distributes information and other accessories for cistern operation.
+If you do not want to construct your own roof-wash diverter, commercial units are available from a variety of suppliers.
+The one pictured in Figure 14 is made by Water Filtration Co., 1088 Industry Rd., Marietta, Ohio 45750.

 Figure 14.
 Commercially available filter-type roof washer.
 (Source: Water Filtration Co. customer information brochure.
 Water Filtration Co., 1088 Industry Rd., Marietta, Ohio 45750.)